vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 In this article, we're going to create a custom event-triggered data source and a simple actual source.
 The actual source will send random messages to our data source every second.
 (Of course, this sort of defeats the purpose of an event-triggered architecture, but this is just for demonstration purposes.)

-## Setting up the basics
+## Create the data source

-In our example, the user has only one input parameter called `MyMessages`.
-It contains a list of messages that are pushed randomly to the host.
-The source code of the whole example can be found [on GitHub](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-02-15/PushExtension).
+Let's begin by creating the data source.
+To turn our data source into an event-triggered data source, all we need to do is set the `SupportsPushOnly` attribute to `true`.

-The important point is to set the attribute `SupportsPushOnly` to indicate that we're building a push extension.
+We also add a configuration option called `MyMessages`, which accepts a list of messages.
+This determines the list of messages that the actual source can send us.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()